Product Design and User Experience

 Map View

 In this view, the user controls and filters are largely invisible.
-The map and it's cartoonish icons dominated the page.
 I focused on making the user controls more visible while simplifying and styling the map to fit the brand's visual refresh.
 I experimented with typography and white space to strike the right balance and create harmony between the UI elements.

 Listing detail view

-This view needed the most amount of design work.
-Put simply, it was a complete disaster in terms of information hierarchy and visual aesthetics.
-Similar to the homepage, the fundamental features were in place... just in the wrong place.
-I focused on trimming the horizontal side panel from 2 columns to 1 which allowed for a more inviting display of the map and a cleaner hierarchy of information.
-The listing controls were standardized and each given a specific color which evolved into the action bar.
-All of that, a little typography and whitespace greatly improved the efficacy of the listing detail view.
+Here, I focused on trimming the horizontal side panel from 2 columns to 1, which allowed for a more inviting display of the map and a cleaner hierarchy of information.
+The listing controls were standardized and each given a specific color, which evolved into the action bar.
+All of that, a little typography, and whitespace greatly improved the efficacy of the listing detail view.